thezedwards/AppNoticeSDK-iOS/README.md

 - iOS 8.0+
 - Xcode 7.0+
 - A valid App Notice ID from the Ghostery control panel.
-See your Ghostery customer success manager for details.
+See your Ghostery Customer Success Manager for details.

 ##Example Projects